MasterIfeanyi/react-bank-interview/README.md

 click the link below

-Open [ifeanyi-bank](https://ifeanyi-bank.netlify.app/) to view ti in the browser.
+Open [ifeanyi-bank](https://ifeanyi-bank.netlify.app/) to view it in the browser.

 ## What I learnt